Psychon-Dev-Studios/freddyHall/README.md

 - An internet connection (for setting up and installing Freddy's Hall)

 ## Install Freddy's Hall
 Unfortunately, the process to install Freddy's Hall is a bit complicated.
-However, you should e fine if you follow these instructions!
+However, you should be fine if you follow these instructions!
+1) Locate and download the installer program (installer.py) and your platform's binary ("fhall-<platform>.dat"), download them
+2) Place the files in the same folder.
+Rename the binary file to "fhall.dat"
+3) Run installer.py, follow the prompts.
+This may take a few minutes, depending on how many dependencies are missing